emon3455/PH-Level2-Assignment-1/README.md

 - **Interfaces** are more suited for defining object shapes and class implementations, and they support declaration merging and extension.
 - **Types**, on the other hand, are more flexible and can be used for creating unions, intersections, or primitive types.

-While you can often use them interchangeably, knowing when to use which can make your code more readable and easier to maintain.
+So these are the few major differences between **Interfaces** and **Types**

 # How TypeScript Improves Code Quality and Maintainability

-TypeScript, a superset of JavaScript, adds static typing, which helps developers write cleaner, more reliable code.
-Here's how TypeScript improves code quality and project maintainability in a simple way:
+TypeScript gives us the power to adds static typing, which helps us write cleaner, more reliable code.
+Here's how TypeScript improves code quality and project maintainability:

 ## 1. Catching Errors Early